-Before you put your home on the market or start packing up your belongings, it’s good to have a general idea of what items will stay behind and what items you’ll take with you.
-Not sure what the norm is or what to expect?
-Read on to learn the rule of thumb for what stays and what goes!
+Before you put your home on the market or start packing up your belongings, it’s good to have a general idea of what items sellers should leave for buyers and what should be taken to the new home.

 What Goes: Your Personal Belongings

 Unless you negotiate a deal with a buyer, any items that belong to you and aren’t attached to or otherwise part of the house go with you when you sell.

 Plan to take your furniture, art hanging on the walls, small throw rugs, hanging plants, beds, curtains, etc. with you when you move.

 Exterior items, like patio umbrellas, should be taken with you.
 But if something is too big or bulky, you can ask the buyer's realtor if they're interested in keeping that item.

 If you plan to take something that would normally be left behind, such as your prized rose bushes or a light fixture that is a family heirloom, make sure you put that in writing at the start of the selling process and tell your agent to relay that information so buyers are aware.

 You don't have to replace an item unless the buyer requests it.
 However, it could lead to the buyer requesting more repairs to make up for the removed item, or they might like the home a little bit less.

 To ensure you have a smooth home sale, have a good agent by your side.
 Our friends at Clever can help you find one.
 Clever offers a free agent-matching service that can pair you with an agent from brands like RE/MAX, Berkshire Hathaway, and Coldwell Banker.
 These Clever partner agents can help sell your house for $3,000 or 1% for home sales over $350,000.